Phoenix Convention Center

 - Phoenix Visitor's Center: The Mobile Visitor Center will be available near the Intel ISEF Registration Complex area for the duration of Intel ISEF, 8:00 a.m. – 5:00 p.m. offering these services.

 - Symposia sessions are now available here.
+If you would like to submit feedback for a Symposia Session please Click Here.

 - Society Program Harassment Policy: We ask that everyone review this policy carefully so that any concerns are addressed immediately.